KleoG/FitnessAppClone/README.md

 # FitnessAppClone
-Basic fitness app, allowing user to have a profile select their meals, view graphs showing their statistics.
+Basic fitness app, allowing user to have a profile select their meals as well as view graphs showing their statistics.

+Libraries
+GraphView - Maven

+Changelog

+Known bugs